 • Engaging in, or attempting to engage in, acts of sexual exploitation.
 Sexual exploitation occurs when an individual takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit.
-Examples include, but are not limited to, invasion of sexual privacy, prostitution, non-consensual video, photography and/or audio recording of sexual activity, non-consensual distribution of video, photography and/or audio recording of sexual activity even if the sexual activity on the recording was consensual, peeping or intentional observation of an individual who are partially undressed, undressing, naked, or engaged in sexual or intimate acts.
+Examples include, but are not limited to, invasion of sexual privacy, prostitution, non-consensual video, photography and/ or audio recording of sexual activity, non-consensual distribution of video, photography and/or audio recording of sexual activity on the recording was consensual, peeping or intentional observation of an individual who are partially undressed, undressing, naked, or engaged in sexual or intimate acts.